Dubai: Community mourns death of school bus driver who served for 30 years

 Ilyas was always amazed by how he remembered everyone’s faces.
 “Whenever we had to stay back for an extra lesson or for practice sessions, all we needed to do was go to him and he would instantly direct us to a bus,” she said.
 “It was almost like he had an entire computer system in his head.”

-For Charu Raizada, a former teacher at the school, Kesavan was one of the most trustworthy aides.
+For Neerja Raizada, a former teacher at the school, Kesavan was one of the most trustworthy aides.

 “In those days, it was difficult for teachers to withdraw money from the bank because you had to go during the bank hours,” she recalled.
 “So many teachers would fill out the withdrawal form and give it to Kesavan and he would go on their behalf to withdraw the money.
 He was so trustworthy and reliable that there were some teachers like me who never had to step inside a bank because of him.”